TheTextAdventurer/Dat-File-Breakdowns/Adventureland.md

 ```
 *Actions*
 ```
-Print message 'It doesn't seem to bother him at all!'
+Print message 'It doesn't seem to bother him at all\!'
-Print message 'Maybe if I threw something?...'
+Print message 'Maybe if I threw something?\.\.\.'
 ```
 ### Action 96 - Input: DRI WAT
 *Conditions*